jr-robotics/robo-gym/docs/modular_environments.md

 ## ManipulatorEePosEnv

-The End-effector-positioning environment also correspond to the similarly named UR environment in our pre-existing set of classes, again with a robot-type-agnostic base class and subclasses for UR and Panda.
+The end-effector-positioning environment also correspond to the similarly named UR environment in our pre-existing set of classes, again with a robot-type-agnostic base class and subclasses for UR and Panda.
 As a new feature, the rotation of the end effector can be chosen to be considered in the reward calculation.
 Consequently, the tradition-based class name is accurate only if disabling this feature.
-There are richer options for determining the robot's starting pose (and whether it should return to it in reset) and for obtaining the target pose.
+There are richer options for determining the robot's starting pose (and whether the robot should return to it in reset) and for obtaining the target pose.

 ## IsaacReachEnv